Cryptocurrency: What is blockchain?

 With blockchain technology, we can keep track how our data is being used and promptly react if something is amiss.
 By storing our data in a centralised location with clear transaction history, you can reduce the unauthorised use of your data.

-2 thoughts on “Cryptocurrency: What is blockchain?”
+3 responses to “Cryptocurrency: What is blockchain?”